 Loma La Gloria

-Loma La Gloria, “Hill of Glory,” is owned and operated by second-generation coffee producer Anny Ruth.
-Anny was introduced to the world of specialty coffee more than 20 years ago when her father, Roberto, purchased their family’s farm and began cultivating coffee.
+Loma La Gloria (“Hill of Glory”) is owned and operated by second generation producer Anny Ruth, who was introduced to the world of specialty coffee more than 20 years ago when her father, Roberto, purchased the farm and began cultivating his first crops.

-Anny and her team are meticulous in regards to their natural-processed lots.
+Anny and her team are quite meticulous in regards to their honey processed lots.
 They harvest all of the coffee by hand to ensure that only the ripest possible cherries are being selected, before being sorted by size, quality, and sugar content in order to create uniform lots.

-The coffee is turned regularly during the drying phase in order to avoid defect, mold, and/or over-fermentation.
-The crew at Loma La Gloria rotates the natural-processed lots multiple times each day, allowing the coffee to dry thoroughly and uniformly.
+The coffee must be turned regularly in order to avoid defect, mold, or over-fermentation.
+The production staff at Loma La Gloria typically rotate honey processed coffee several times each day in order ensure the coffee dries thoroughly.